Georgetown College: Academics

-Georgetown College offers Bachelor of Arts Degrees, Bachelor of Science Degrees, and several dual-program degrees in 38 undergraduate majors.
+Georgetown College offers Bachelor of Arts degrees, Bachelor of Science degrees, and several dual-program degrees in 38 undergraduate majors.
 The college also offers a Master of Arts degree in education.

+The college has a 14:1 student to faculty ratio and most classes have 17 or fewer students.

 Georgetown College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and master's degrees.

+Admissions

+In 2023, the college accepted 71.7% of applicants, with those admitted having an average 3.57 GPA and an average of 1121 SAT score or an average 21 ACT score.
+High school GPA is considered important by the college and, of students responding, 86% found that the admissions process made them feel the school cared about them and 86% found that the admissions process evaluated them not just as a set of numbers.

+Rankings

+Georgetown College was ranked #156-201 in National Liberal Arts Colleges in the U.S. News & World Reports 2022-23 Best Colleges ranking.

 Student organizations

-Georgetown College has 58 student clubs and organizations, including four national fraternities.
+Georgetown College has 46 student clubs and organizations.
 The college offers a chapel and several Christian and other religious groups for students.
-Its social organizations cover a wide range of interests, including government, recreation, community service, activism, the arts, and academics.

 Student life

-Georgetown College has three national fraternities (Kappa Alpha Psi, Lambda Chi Alpha, and Pi Kappa Alpha) and five national sororities (Alpha Gamma Delta, Kappa Delta, Phi Mu, Sigma Kappa and Zeta Phi Beta) on campus.
-It also has an independent brotherhood known as the President's House Association, which was formed in 1964 as an alternative to the traditional fraternity system.
-An Interfraternity Council and Panhellenic Council are also part of Greek life at Georgetown College.
+Georgetown College has four national fraternities and five national sororities on campus.

 Government-minded students can join the College Democrats, College Republicans, United Nations Georgetown, and the Student Government Association.

 Recreation and activity oriented groups include the Georgetown Activities Council, intramurals, Georgetown College Equestrian Team, Georgetown College Film Club, Outdoor High Adventure Club, Social Plug, and the Georgetown College Disc Golf Club.

 Activist groups include the Georgetown Sustainability Initiative, Campus Spectrum, Habitat for Humanity, Student Abolitionist Movement, and the American Red Cross Club.

 Students interested in the arts can participate in the Dance Marathon, George-Tones, Gospel Choir, Lyric Theatre Society, Maskrafters/Alpha Psi Omega, MTNA piano club, Praise Dance Ministry, and the Step Team.

 Religious organizations include Common Ground and Campus Outreach.

-Academic groups include Alpha Lambda Delta, American Chemical Society Club, Biology Club, Brokmeyer Society (philosophy), Delta Omicron, Georgetown College Athletic Training Students, Kentucky Education Association, Math/Physics/Computer Science Club, Nat'l Association for Music Education, Psi Chi/Psi Alpha Omega, Sigma Tau Delta (English honorary, Eta Alpha Chapter, est. 1925), Sociology Club, Student Women and Gender Society, Students of National Association for Teachers of Singing, and the Academic Team.
+Academic groups include Alpha Lambda Delta, American Chemical Society Club, Biology Club, Brokmeyer Society (philosophy), Delta Omicron, Georgetown College Athletic Training Students, Kentucky Education Association, Math/Physics/Computer Science Club, Nat'l Association for Music Education, Psi Chi/Psi Alpha Omega, Sigma Tau Delta (English honorary, Eta Alpha chapter, est. 1925), Sociology Club, Student Women and Gender Society, Students of National Association for Teachers of Singing, and the Academic Team.

 Other student organizations include Ambassadors of Diversity, Pre-Health Association, SHAC, SHMAC, Tiger Squad, Commuter Club, and the Real Food Coalition.